forntoh/LcdMenu/docs/source/overview/control/button.rst

     ButtonAdapter backButtonA(&menu, &backButton, BACK);

 The last two parameters define the *repeat delay* and the *repeat interval* in milliseconds.
-When provided, keeping the button pressed will repeatedly send the same command after the delay has elapsed.
+After the delay passes while the button is held, the command is sent again every interval until the button is released.

 Then you need to call the begin function in the setup function: